nik-mak/T3A2-B-Frontend/README.md

 # Dependencies

-In this project the front end makes use of the following libraries:
+In this project the front end makes use of the following dependencies and libraries:

 1. [React](https://reactjs.org/)
    1. A javascript framework used to build user interfaces for web application.